-The simple answer is if you choose “update” your photos and videos will not be deleted.
-But if you choose “restore” all the data on your iPhone including the photos and videos will be erased.
+The simple answer is if you choose “update” your pictures and videos will not be deleted.
+But if you choose “restore” all the data on your iPhone including the pictures and videos will be erased.
 You can choose to click update instead of restore which might fix the problem.

-If that doesn’t solve the problem and you still don’t want to lose the photos on your iPhone, you can use iMyFone iOS System Recovery to exit recovery mode while avoiding data loss.
+If that doesn’t solve the problem and you still don’t want to lose the photos on your iPhone, you can use "Fix iOS System" mode to exit recovery mode while avoiding data loss.